Tummy Tuck Coming Up? Prepare Your Body Now!

 Scientists have researched wound healing considerably over the past decades, and they have unraveled the complexities of the wound healing process.
 This knowledge is leading to great interest in immuno-nutrition therapies that support - and even accelerate - wound healing.

-Six multi-center randomized blind trials reported a decreased length in hospital stay in postoperative patients receiving glutamine supplementation.
+Six multi-center randomized blind trials reported a decreased length of in-hospital stay in postoperative patients receiving glutamine supplementation.
 Glutamine levels were restored in the blood, and the downward spiral of immunity suppression was halted - decreasing rates of infection.

 Glutamine also aids wound closure in trauma patients, as shown in a study of 20 trauma patients with wound healing disorders.
 Wound closure occurred twice as rapidly in the glutamine group than in the placebo group.